gbenroscience/ParserNG/LATEST.md

 to check the engine for correctness and to give users an insight into the usage.
 Equally important in this release is the emergence of the `ARRAY` type in ParserNG.
 This is the piece that made the systems solving ability possible in ParserNG.
-Pre-dating the ARRAY type was the `VECTOR` type which was simply and array of numbers.
+Pre-dating the ARRAY type was the `VECTOR` type which was simply an array of numbers.
 The `ARRAY` type allows one to store both numbers, strings etc.
 It is also bound to the `Function` class.
-Soa a Funciton in ParserNG may be a VECTOR(a 1D matrix), a MATRIX, an ARRAY, or an ALGEBRAIC_EXPRESSION.
+So a Function in ParserNG may be a VECTOR(a 1D matrix), a MATRIX, an ARRAY, or an ALGEBRAIC_EXPRESSION.
 You may access it with the getArray() method on the Function object.

 More methods are layered on the MathExpression object such as `solveGenericWithThrows` and